javiertuya/portable/README.md

   [NuGet](https://www.nuget.org/packages/PortableCs)

-Contains different implementations in the `java` and `net` folders, but the tests are shared (converted from java to .net using Sharpen).
+Contains different implementations in the `java` and `net` folders, but the tests are shared (converted from java to .net using the [JavaToCsharp](https://github.com/paulirwin/JavaToCSharp) converter).